Olive leaf

 Olive leaf is the leaf of the olive tree (Olea europaea).
-Although olive oil is well known for its flavor and possible health benefits, the leaf and its extracts remain under preliminary research with unknown effects on human health.
+Although olive oil extracted from the fruit of the tree is well known for its flavor and possible health benefits, the leaf and its extracts remain under preliminary research with unknown effects on human health.

 Leaf characteristics

 The silvery green leaves are oblong, measuring 4–10 cm long and 1–3 cm wide.
 When consumed, leaves have an astringent bitter taste.